How to become a registered 4-H Leader:

 - Fill out a Volunteer Service Application and return it to the Extension Office.
 Make sure that the addresses given for your reference are complete and correct; incorrect contact information often delays reference requests.

-- Complete a required background check.
-Contact the Extension Office for more information.
+- Complete a required background check that is included with the Volunteer Service Application.
+Contact the Extension Office with any questions.

 - Attend a New Leader Training.
 Watch the Calendar or contact the Extension Office for the scheduled training dates.